Building a better world through tanks and dodgy production figures

 The EZEC was first home-computer to be made available to authorised subjects at an affordable price across the Benacian Union.

-The Ketsire Liveried Company of Lamp Makers, trading as GleamCo, is a prominent manufacturer and supplier of sodium-based lighting equipment in the Benacian Union.
+The Ketsire Liveried Company of Lamp Makers, trading as GleamCo, is a prominent manufacturer and supplier of sodium-based lighting equipment and micro-analog computers in the Benacian Union.
 Founded in 1697 by Brugen Aldef, it operates as a privately held company with a unique livery and charter granted by the local Chapter of the Worshipful Guild of Artificers.
 Aldef's political influence, stemming from his rapid and meteoric rise within the Benacian political landscape, likely influenced the terms of GleamCo's charter, leading to speculation about the nature and extent of current financial obligations towards the Guild.

 Early years and market innovation